Skip to main content

 sudo -u postgres pgbackrest --stanza=main --type=incr --log-level-console=info backup

-View information about saved backups
+View information about stored backups

 1. Open the CLI.